kipuki/x-marks-the-spot/README.md

 - Created tools for asset and terrain tree management.
 - Automated build pipelines with GitHub Actions.

+## Connected Projects
+This project made use of [Sprite Sheet Tools](https://github.com/yousefalshaikh17/sprite-sheet-tools), a project I made to split and generate sprite sheets.
+This was very useful for preparing the input glyph sprite sheet for use in Unity's TextMeshPro.

 ## Installation

 There are two approaches to installation.
 Downloading the build or downloading the source.